Hit by new wave of refugees, Germany warns EU partners

 At Munich’s international trade fair grounds, three halls have been given over to the effort, with more than 2,000 camp beds and a dining hall with hot food.

-The few rucksacks and plastic bags the travelers had arrived with were scattered between the beds.
+The few rucksacks and plastic bags the travellers had arrived with were scattered between the beds.
 Some children kicked a soccer ball around outside.

 “For the families it’s too hard.
 For the single guys I think it’s good to come.
 If somebody has some money or a passport for a visa, it’s better,” said Hassan Halabi from Aleppo in Syria, who hopes to go to Konstanz on the Swiss border.